there is no place like ~

 Linux and other anti-social stuff

-I admit it, I'm a geek.
-I like Free Software, consider the [Hacker] Jargon File as a world cultural heritage, I find the asr-manpages, Everybody loves Eric and xkcd funny and write this page in an editor that is older than me.
+I like Free Software, consider the [Hacker] Jargon File as a world cultural heritage, the asr-manpages, Bruce Schneier Facts and xkcd make me smirk and I write this page in an editor that is older than me.

-Who works with Linux or BSD, will sooner or later find the need to learn to use the shell properly.
-Advanced bash Scripting is a good introduction to command line programming with the most popular shell on UNIX.
-Heiner Steven's shelldorado.com is a rich source for shell tips.
+When working with Linux or BSD, it becomes apparent pretty quickly that knowing the shell better can improve one's productivity in a great way.
+The Advanced bash Scripting page is a good introduction to command line programming with the most popular shell on UNIX.
+Heiner Steven's shelldorado.com is a good source for shell tips.

 Programming